vondirath/UD---sellit/README.md

 ---------------
 Once everything is installed just move to directory in command line and
 python runserver.py
 the database will be made automatically as well as any additional folders.
+Note: If you are in a virtual server you will need to install necessary components.

 ### Where is it available?
 ---------------